JacobLey/juniper/README.md

 * JSON Schema compatibility
   * Hopefully obvious, Juniper should expose the functionality of every JSON Schema keyword.
 * Strict Typing
-  * As much as possible, any changes to a JSON Schema that _can_ be reflected as a TS Type should alter the emitted type.
+  * As much as possible, any changes to a JSON Schema that _can_ be reflected as a TS Type should alter the emitted interface.
 * Generate Strict Schemas
-  * "Strictness" is generally defined by the [Ajv Validator](https://ajv.js.org/strict-mode.html).
+  * "Strictness" is defined by the [Ajv Validator](https://ajv.js.org/strict-mode.html).
 Any outputted JSON Schema should be able to be passed to AJV with `{ strict: true }` with no errors.
 * Enforce best practice
   * JSON Schema itself has little restrictions of what a valid schema is, and even with "strict" schemas can create nonsensical schemas.
 Juniper is opinionated in only generating schemas that make logical sense.
   * For example `BooleanSchema` does not allow setting the `not` keyword.
 Given there are only at most 3 possible values (`true`, `false`, and potentially `null`) if it is desired to restrict the schema further, it is recommended to use the `EnumSchema` instead.